cehjohnson/liferay-docs/develop/learning-paths/mvc/articles/05-creating-entity-actions/03-creating-action-buttons.markdown

     permission.
 The portlet URL you create here is an action URL that calls your new `deleteEntry()` method in your controller.
 You supply the `entryId` for the current entry, which is the one you want to delete.
-The `guestbookId` parameter is used so that the correct guestbook is displayed the portlet after the user has deleted an entry from a guestbook.
+The `guestbookId` parameter is used so that the correct guestbook is displayed in the portlet after the user has deleted an entry from a guestbook.

     The tag used to create the action link is the `<liferay-ui:icon-delete />`